 Each Max Iterationi subfield, 1 ≤ i ≤ NSTS, where NSTS is the value of the Number of Space-Time Streams Reported subfield within the Rate Adaptation Control/Extended TPC field, indicates the maximum number of iterations used by the LDPC decoder on PSDUs of space-time stream i received with an MCS different than MCS 0 or EDMG MCS 0.
 One iteration includes processing of all rows.
 The value of the subfield is the maximum number of iterations across all LDPC codewords in each PSDU, and across all PSDUs in the measurement set, encoded as an 8 bit unsigned integer with 0 to 255 representing 0.0 to +25.5 iterations in 0.1 steps.
 This statistic is reset when the reset condition defined below in this subclause is met.

 Proposed resolution: Revised.

 TGay Editor: Add the following text in 9.4.2.142.6 after P131L35:

+Note – The fractional part of the Max Iteration subfield represents the ratio of processed rows to total number of rows.